DaRoyalCyber/Arabic-English-Plate-OCR/README.md

  Project Overview

-This project was developed as a graduation project and is designed to handle the complexity of different fonts and license plate styles used in Saudi Arabia.
+This project was developed as a graduation project and is designed to handle the complexity of different fonts and license plate styles.

  Technical Highlights